-Keep in mind that if you refinance your federal loans, though, you’ll lose access to federal benefits — including income-driven repayment and student loan forgiveness programs.
+If you refinance your federal loans, you’ll lose access to federal benefits — including income-driven repayment plans and student loan forgiveness programs.

 Is refinancing student loans a good idea right now?

-Because of this, it might be a good idea to wait before refinancing, depending on your situation.
+Because of this, it might be a good idea to wait before refinancing your federal loans.